drewhilliard/URL-Shortener/README.md

 # URL Shortener
 ## by Drew Hilliard
-This is a static API that accepts a standard URL and returns a shortened, randomly generated, unique URL.
+This is an API that accepts a standard URL and returns a shortened, randomly generated, unique URL.

 ### Installation
-Clone the repository and initialize NPM.
-This project has the following dependencies:
+Clone the repository and install the following dependencies:
+* MySQL
 * express
 * body-parser
-* MySQL
 * sequelize
 * dotenv